 - Awarded combat decoration or certificate when recipient actually participated in active combat against the enemy.

 A veteran, therefore, who received the American Campaign Medal solely for service within the continental limits of the United States for an aggregate period of one year will not qualify for the additional exemption.
 Accordingly, to determine if a particular recipient of the American Campaign Medal qualifies for the additional exemption, it is necessary to examine the veteran's DD214 or other separation form to determine the basis for the award.

 Veterans who served in the U.S. Merchant Marine during World War II are eligible to receive the alternative exemption.
 These veterans received awards different from those issued to veterans in the Armed Forces.
-The State Division of Veterans' Affairs has advised us that awards that document a World War II merchant mariner's service in a combat theatre or combat zone are:
+The State Department of Veterans' Services has advised us that awards that document a World War II merchant mariner's service in a combat theatre or combat zone are: